-Below are photos of additional LINC alums who have earned advanced terminal or professional degrees.
+On the following page are photos of additional LINC alums who have earned advanced terminal or professional degrees.
 Space limitations precluded displaying all of them; however, you can see more at www.stemdigitalvillage.com.

 Shabree Nichols.
 B.S.
 Biology 2010.
 OD Northeastern State University.
 Currently Optometrist at Vision Source, Del City OK